Three-week black bin collection on hold

 "In terms of three-weekly black bin collections, we know that residents had some concerns about how they would manage."

-He said they are still aiming to move to a "three-weekly" collection, but want to help residents "recycle as much as possible."
+He said they are still aiming to move to a three-weekly collection, but want to help residents "recycle as much as possible" first.

+Once the amount of "residual" non-recyclable waste has decreased, the council would introduce the less frequent collection.

 For now, the collection of non-recyclable waste, which goes in black bins, will remain fortnightly.